-Table 56: System connection properties
+Table 55: System connection properties

-Property Description System Default display value for the system connection. connection NOTE: If the connection parameters of the connected system differ from the loaded schema, the schema's display name is also displayed.
+Property Description System connec- Default display value for the system connection. tion NOTE: If the connection parameters of the connected system differ from the loaded schema, the schema's display name is also displayed.
 In this case, the schema must be updated before the synchronization project can be used.
-Setup Opens a dialog box for editing the system connection's general properties and configuring the contents of the synchronization log.
-Updating Updates the schema. schemas The synchronization project is saved before the schema is updated.
+Configuration Opens a dialog box for editing the system connection's general properties and configuring the contents of the synchronization log.
+U pdate Updates the schema. schema The synchronization project is saved before the schema is updated.
 This allows the existing schema to be reloaded if an error occurs during update.
 NOTE: The synchronization is deactivated if the schema of an activated synchronization project is updated.
 Reactivate the synchronization project to synchronize.
 Shrink schema All schema types of the respective schema, which cannot be used in the synchronization project, are deleted from it.
 You can select schema type to be retained even though they are not used. ₫ Browse Start the Target System Browser.
 Use the target system browser to view the target system data/One Identity Manager database.
 You can add, change, and delete system objects.
 You can test virtual schema properties.
 The variable set selected in the Synchronization Editor's toolbar is used to connect to the target system.
-Edit connection Starts the system connection wizard.
-The system connection wizard allows you to edit the connection parameters of the current system connection, for example, if the synchronization server has changed.
+Kedit connec- Starts the system connection wizard. tion The system connection wizard allows you to edit the connection parameters of the current system connection, for example, if the synchronization server has changed.
 NOTE: Certain connection parameters correspond with the loaded schema.
 If these connection parameters are changed, the schema must be updated in the synchronization project so that synchronization can be configured and run successfully.
 This is necessary, for example, if the connection to another One Identity Manager database is established that has a different schema to the connection database.
 Click Update schema before continuing to edit the synchron- ization project.
-Connection Lists all connection parameters.
-You can define connection parameter